stevedonovan/gentle-intro/src/1-basics.md

 There is a reason for declaring variables to be _read-only_ by default.
 In a larger program, it gets hard to track where writes are taking place.
 So Rust makes things like mutability ('write-ability') explicit.
-There's a lot of cleverness in the language, but it never hides anything.
+There's a lot of cleverness in the language, but it tries not to anything.

 Rust is both statically-typed and strongly-typed - these are often confused, but think of C (statically but weakly typed) and Python (dynamically but strongly typed).